Public pension in Germany: Everything you need to know about it

 Can I retire early and still draw my public pension?

 Of course, no one can force you to work until the standard retirement age of 67.
-You can retire earlier, but you will have to accept cuts in your statutory pension.
+You can retire earlier, but you must accept cuts in your statutory pension.
 If you want to stop working before 63 and have paid into the GRV for at least 45 years, you will receive a full pension at 63.

-Another possibility to retire early at 63 is with deductions given that you have worked for at least 35 years.
-Every month that you want to retire earlier costs a deduction of 0,3 percent on your monthly pension.
+Another possibility is to retire early at 63, with deductions, given that you have worked for at least 35 years.
+Every month you intend to retire earlier costs a deduction of 0,3 percent on your monthly pension.
 To avoid this, you can make special payments before the official start of your pension from the age of 50.
 It makes sense to spread the special payments over several years to avoid exceeding your tax deduction limits.